 By the grace of God and undergirded by its supporters the HCFI will become a prayerful evangelical fellowship with trained people implementing Christ’s Great Commission within the Healthcare Field.

-To prayerfully implement the Vision by encouraging member organizations and HCF staff members in their endeavour to:
+Therefore we seek to prayerfully implement the Vision by encouraging member organizations and HCF staff members in their endeavour to:

 - Evangelize, disciple and train healthcare staff

 - Witness in word and deed to sick and dying people and their relatives